kendru/learn-cljs/content/section-3/lesson-16-grokking-collections.md

 # Lesson 16: Grokking Collections

----

-*In this lesson:*

-- Using lists for managing ordered data
-- Using maps for looking up values by a key
-- Using sets for keeping data unique

----

 So far, we have been working with simple data types - strings, numbers, keywords, and the like.
 We saw a few collections when we took our survey of ClojureScript's syntax, but we glossed over exactly what they are and how to use